mbrandonw/presentations/2023-04-18-dependencies/dependencies.iapresenter/text.md

 What if instead we passed in an explicit clock so that we can control time.
 By default we will use a `ContinuousClock`, but in the preview we can provide an "immediate" clock that squashes all of time into a single instant.
 When you tell it to sleep it just ignores you and doesn't suspend at all.

-📲 Let's go back to the simulator, and secretly at the bottom of the root view I have some more demos.
-These are replicas of all the demos we have already gone through, but now we will control their dependencies.

-Let's go to the controlled countdown demo's code, and add an explicit clock to the view.
-Now that the view holds onto a concrete clock we can use it in the feature code rather than reaching out to the global, uncontrolled `Task.sleep`.

-And then the most important part is that when we construct this view for the preview we now have the power to supply a clock that is not the `ContinuousClock`, which waits for actual, real world time to pass.

-But, unfortunately, Swift does not come with any `Clock` conformances that can help us out here.
-The only two conformances are the `ContinuousClock` and the `SuspendingClock`, but we want something like an "immediate" clock.

-Well, luckily Stephen and I maintain a library of helpful `Clock` conformances, and so we can import `Clocks` here and then construct an `ImmediateClock`.

-Now we see that the countdown zips down to 0 instantly and see the confetti.
-This has completely fixed the problem we were seeing before without changing how the app behaves in the simulator.
-The simulator will still use a live, continuous clock and will actually wait for a full 10 real seconds to pass.

-And we accomplished this by just adding 1 single line of code and changing 1 other line of code.
-If we had decided to maintain one of those "core", inert views that just holds data then we would have added _dozens_ of lines of code and could have easily gotten something wrong that breaks the app but looks fine in the simulator.
+* Open simulator to show that there are "controlled" versions of all the demos we just explored
+* Each demo works exactly the same as before, but the code has been slightly tweaked to control dependencies
+* Open code for countdown demo
+* Mention that code is identical to before except for 2 changes:
+	* a clock has been added as an instance variable
+	* and initializer has been provided so that any clock can be passed in
+* By default a live continuous clock is used
+* But in previews we can use something else, like an immediate clock
+* The standard library doesn't ship an immediate clock, but we do in our swift-clocks open source library.
+* Now the feature counts down immediately
+* No need to wait for real time to pass
+* And we didn't need to hack around and change production values with debug values
+* So we accomplished this by adding just a few lines of code, and we still get to use the `sleep` method exactly how we wanted to naively, it just now goes through a clock instead of `Task`

 Alright, so this is looking really promising.
 We've seen the very basics of controlling a dependency:

-* Supply the dependency explicitly to the type that wants to use it.
+* Add the dependency as an instance variable to the type that wants to use it
 * Then actually use that dependency instead of reaching to the global, uncontrollable dependency.

-So, rather than reaching out to `Task.sleep` directly, we instead add a clock to the view and use that.

 This turned out to be really simple in this case, but I don't want to lead you to believe it's always this easy.
 We are lucky here because we happen to want to control a dependency that is already abstracted with a protocol, `Clock`, which means it easy to add an `any Clock` to the view and then substitute any number of implementations at runtime.